 This site story could be told through a suite of interpretive elements that align with the existing interpretation in the Goods Line linear park (see below, outside of Central SSP subject site).
-Interpretive media suitable for this site story include the conservation and restoration of existing railway infrastructure within the tunnel, such as railway lines, within any new developments, use of dynamic lighting to illuminate architectural features and create visual timelines, and interpretive panels and ground plane elements that tie in with the information provided throughout the linear park.
+Interpretive media suitable for this site story include the conservation and restoration of existing railway infrastructure, such as railway tracks, outside and within the tunnel, use of dynamic lighting to illuminate architectural features and create visual timelines, and interpretive panels and ground plane elements that connect elements throughout the park.